 - working collaboratively with other government and non-government agencies

 - monitoring of child prostitution

 - interception of child sex offenders attempting to 'groom' children online.

-The Counties Manukau multi-agency centre is a joint initiative between Counties Manukau Police, Child Youth and Family and the Counties Manukau District Health Board.
+The Counties Manukau multi-agency centre is a joint initiative between Counties Manukau Police, Oranga Tamariki–Ministry for Children, and the Counties Manukau District Health Board.

 The building is located at 627 Great South Road, Manukau and is specifically designed to be victim-focussed and enables the three statutory agencies to work together to provide an excellent, co-ordinated service to the victims of abuse.
 It also provides a vital link back to the numerous community groups who are committed to providing ongoing support to the victims and their families.